Use Traffic Forwarding Rules with Service Connections

 Make a note of the of theUser FQDN (email address)orIP addressthat you use for thePeer Identification.
 In addition, if you use a pre-shared key for authentication, make a note of thePre-Shared keythat you use; you must match these settings when you configure the IPSec-capable device on the other side of the service connection.

 - If you selectIP, specify the public IP address of the IPSec-capable device on the other side of the service connection.

 - SelectDynamicif the peer IP address or FQDN value is unknown.When the peer IP address type is Dynamic, it is up to the peer to initiate the IKE gateway negotiation.

 - Click theAdvanced Optionstab, specify theIKE Crypto Profileyou just created, and make sure thatEnable Passive Modeis selected.Optionally,Enable NAT Traversal.
 Enabling NAT traversal allows the negotiation to occur even if the other side of the service connection is behind NAT.

 - Select theIKE GatewayandIPSec Crypto Profileyou created earlier in this task.

-- (Optional) Select theProxy IDstab and create a default route for all local and remote prefixes.Creating this route ensures that all prefixes in the VPN use this IPSec tunnel.
+- (Optional) Select theProxy IDstab and make sure that 0.0.0.0/0 (the default proxy ID for route-based VPNs) is present.This proxy ID ensures that all prefixes in the VPN use this IPSec tunnel.

 - Onboard a service connection to use as the connection between Prisma Access and the IPSec-capable device.Be sure to specify theIPSec Tunnelyou created in this procedure.